xieshao43/linux-lvgl-v9/README.md

 Update line:

-Install the lvgl 9.0 successfully
+Install the lvgl 9.0
+Add the self-design example
+Rechanged the lv_conf settings for the Core and st7789w framebuffer

 What it do?